kaubu/anglish-checker/README.md

 Hƿen þu art ready to run þis softƿare, only run `checker.py`.

 ### Anƿardening þe ƿord list
-If þu needest to anƿarden þe ƿord list for hƿatefer grounds, heap on any more ƿords to `anglish_ƿords.txt`, and þen run `python serializer.py`
+If þu needest to anƿarden þe ƿord list for hƿatefer grounds, heap on any more ƿords to `anglish_words.txt`, and þen run `python serializer.py`

 ## English Instructions
 Check if your Anglish is valid Anglish!